ktomk/pipelines/doc/PIPELINES-CACHES.md

 104M    total
 ```

+As each cache is a tar-file, any utility showing
+information about files will give a good summary
+already.

-To inspect a cache, the `tar` utility is of use:
+For more details on any specific cache, the `tar`
+utility is of use:

 ```
 $ tar -vtf ${XDG_CACHE_HOME-${HOME}/.cache}/pipelines/caches/pipelines/build-http-cache.tar